Neutrino Oscillations in the Three Flavor Paradigm: Neutrino Oscillation Probabilities

 In the late 2020s and the 2030s, three new experiments plan to significantly improve our knowledge of the oscillation parameters.
-These are JUNO \cite{JUNO:2015zny}, which has the primary goal of measuring long-baseline reactor neutrinos with additional capabilities to measure atmospheric and solar neutrinos.
+These are JUNO \cite{JUNO:2015zny}, which has the primary goal of measuring long-baseline reactor neutrinos with additional capabilities to measure atmospheric and solar neutrinos and has recently presented their first oscillation results \cite{JUNO:2025gmd}.
 The other two are Hyper-Kamiokande \cite{Abe:2011ts} and DUNE \cite{DUNE:2020ypp} which will both measure accelerator, atmospheric, and solar neutrino oscillations.